What’s the #1 statement students falsely tell themselves in regards to applying for scholarships?

 Private scholarship money blankets a large section of the student population.
 Students in general aren’t aware that scholarships aren’t always based on academic achievement, yet students exclusively hold themselves to the criteria of merit-based scholarships.

 I understand.
 When I went to college I felt the same way— I wasn’t Valedictorian at my high school, I didn’t have a 4.0, and I was the first person in my family to attempt higher education.
 I applied anyway.
 I researched different scholarships I was eligible for and looked for ones that were low to medium competition.
 I applied for 20 and received 8!
-I didn’t earn a full-ride, merit-based scholarship; I didn’t win any national academic awards; and I didn’t let that hold me back.
+I didn’t earn a full-ride, merit-based scholarship; I didn’t win any national academic awards.
+I didn’t let that hold me back.
 With the scholarships I applied for and won, I ended up getting paid to go to school.

 The #1 statement students falsely tell themselves in regards to applying for scholarships?